Flindersia laevicarpa: Description

 Flindersia laevicarpa is a tree that grows to a height of 21–45 m.
 It has pinnate leaves 60–300 mm long with four to eight egg-shaped leaflets 40–150 mm long and 15–65 mm wide on petiolules 2–8 mm long.
 The flowers are arranged in panicles 120–300 mm long, the sepals about 1 mm long and the petals cream-coloured, yellowish, red or purple and 2–2.5 mm long.
 Flowering occurs from January to July and the fruit is a smooth, woody capsule 29–52 mm long that splits into five, releasing seeds that are 29–52 mm long.

 Taxonomy

-Flindersia laevicarpa was first formally described in 1920 by Cyril Tenison White and William D. Francis in the Botany Bulletin of the Queensland Department of Agriculture.
+Flindersia laevicarpa was first formally described in 1920 by Cyril Tenison White and William Douglas Francis in the Botany Bulletin of the Queensland Department of Agriculture.

 In 1969, Thomas Hartley described two varieties and the name of the autonym is accepted by the Australian Plant Census: